 Will other periods of authorised absence be suspended during this time e.g. maternity leave?

 Furlough is a temporary layoff and in this case, the government have undertaken to pay up to 80% of salary as a mechanism to prevent mass unemployment where an employee may be expected to resume work again in the future.
 It will not replace other schemes such as Maternity leave which will remain in place.
 Most of the SMP can already be recovered by employers.

 Can we furlough workers on a rolling basis?

 Yes, workers can be flexibly furloughed and this can be done on a rolling basis.

 Can employees work for other employers whilst furloughed e.g. supermarkets, NHS?

 Prior to July, furloughed employees cannot work for you during this period, training is permitted providing the employee does not provide services to or generate revenue for the employer whilst undertaking it.
 They still remain your employees.

-From July you will be able to bring back an employee on a part-time basis with the government continuing to fund the furlough element (reducing September, October and ceasing at the end of October).
+From July 2020 you will be able to bring back an employee on a part-time basis with the government continuing to fund the furlough element.
+Note should be made of the tapering support from July 2021.